creviceapp/creviceapp/docs/index.md

 Above three gestures are `Button gesture` by the standard buttons. `On` clause with standard buttons can be used for declare `Do` clause but also `Press` and `Release` clauses.

 ### Button gesture with Press/Release
 `Do` clause is just simple but there are cases do not fit to use it.
-For example, where there is need to hook to press / release events of buttons. `Press` and `Release` clauses fit to this case.
+For example, where there is need to hook to press / release events of a button. `Press` and `Release` clauses fit to this case.
 These can be written just after `On` clause.

 ```cs
 var Whenever = When(ctx => {